marooncn/OpenHand/README.md

 # OpenHand
      A lightweight hand based on Yale OpenHand Project.
-     The total weight of Model T is 490g, I reduce half of its weight to use it for aerial robots which require grasping hand is lightweight and dexderous.
-And all of the components can be found at home.
+     The total weight of Model T is 490g, I reduce half of its weight to use for aerial robots which require grasping hand to be lightweight and dexderous.
+What's more the details are redeisgned to be accordance with Chinese standards and all of the components can be bought at home.

 # material object
 ## OpenHand v2.6